Welcome to DemiAlabi's blog

 But what do you do afterwards?

-the bathroom, or getting the family ready for school or work, or you
+Everyone goes through a certain morning ritual.
+You may start with the bathroom, or getting the family ready for school or work, or you might start with cooking or cleaning.

 It is always rush time, no time and no patience.
 Sometimes, by the time you get to work you are already exhausted.